fire1ce/3os.org/docs/guides/markdown-cheatsheet/tables-lists-quotes.md

 ---
 description: This Markdown cheat sheet provides a quick overview of all the Markdown syntax elements for MkDocs and Material Theme for MkDocs.
-Includes Markddown Tables and Markddown Lists.
+Includes Markddown Tables and Markddown Lists, Markdown Quotes.
-tags: [markdown-cheatsheet, mkdocs, tables, lists]
+tags: [markdown-cheatsheet, mkdocs, tables, lists, quotes]
 ---

-# Tables & Lists
+# Tables, Lists and Quotes

 ## Tables